thq12345/gemma-humaneval-exp/README.md

 ### More about Chain-of-Thought style prompt engineering...
 - "Step-by-Step thinking"
 - Proven to be most effective against logical tasks
-- In practice: Incorporate steps to approach a logical problem into prompt
+- In practice: Incorporate steps/hints to approach a logical problem into prompt
 - Handled automatically by Gemini 1.0 Pro in this project

 ## Code Walkthrough